 You might choose to organize a food drive for a community shelter, replenish a school library, clean up a park or public space, arrange a supply drive for an animal shelter, plant or refurbish a community garden or even host a fundraiser for an organization in need using your grant as seed money.

 Remember, it’s always a good idea to touch base with a charity you want to support to find out what their greatest needs are.
 Circumstances can change quickly, so knowing that you’re providing them with what they currently require makes your efforts even more appreciated.

 Want to learn more before diving in?

-To find out more about what’s involved in a Foresters grant activity before organising one yourself, you can attend one being hosted in your area.
-You’ll find out how they work and who they can help – and the incredible difference you and your family can make when you organise an activity of your own!
+To find out more about what’s involved in a Foresters grant activity before organizing one yourself, you can attend one being hosted in your area.
+You’ll find out how they work and who they can help – and the incredible difference you and your family can make when you organize an activity of your own!

 Family volunteer ideas

 If you’re making it a family affair, the kind of volunteering you choose will obviously depend upon the age of your children.
 Consider their attention span and stamina when choosing a volunteer activity, whether it’s through Foresters or one you do on your own, and make sure your kids understand what you’re doing, why you’re doing it and who you’ll be helping so that they can become as invested as you are in the process.

 - Help out at a shelter or soup kitchen.
 Families often volunteer to serve meals on Thanksgiving Day, but there is a year-round need for help at shelters and soup kitchens.
 Contact your local organizations to find out if you and your family can be of service, but make sure to ask if there are age restrictions.